Do I lose copyright of my images by taking part in the ISPA competition?

 When will the winners be announced?

-The names of the winners in the Single Photo and Photo Story categories will be announced publicly in either October or November, the specific date has not yet been set.
+The names of the winners in the Single Photo and Photo Story categories will be announced publicly in either November 28, 2023.
 On that same day, the Grant winner will be announced and their photographic project, which they’d spent the previous six months putting together, will be presented.